 Because X=2,000 is lower than Ancillary Service reserve requirements, when ORDC reserves fall below 2,000 MW it’s too late to send signals to resources and consumers.

-Current mechanism introduces the potential for lack of consistency and convergence in DAM outcomes compared to RTM.
-Differentiation of value of different ancillary reserves is needed.
+Current mechanism introduces the potential for lack of consistency and convergence in the Day Ahead Market outcomes compared to the Real-Time Market.
+Value differentiation of ancillary reserves is needed.

+Consensus Items

+Stakeholders in SAWG did find consensus on two items which should not change:

+Stakeholders do not recommend any more discretion in calling EEA than what is provided in NPRR708.

+Stakeholders do not recommend increasing the “effective price cap” beyond the current $9,000 level.

-Stakeholder Proposals for Improvement
+Stakeholder Proposals for Analysis

-To address perceived shortcomings listed above, stakeholders suggested many different options listed below.
+To address perceived shortcomings listed above, stakeholders suggested many different options listed below to be included in ERCOT’s analysis.
 This section serves as a summary for different options, none of which is a consensus view or an endorsement by any stakeholder group.
-Due to their similarity in structure, proposals 6 through 10 are repeated in table form.
+Some of these options ultimately were not included the position papers authored by stakeholders, while some additional options were suggested.

 There is no need to make any changes.
-Addresses item A from section II.
+Addresses item A from section II above.

 Add ORDC to the DAM.
 The ORDC curve would be used as the demand curve for AS procurement and pricing instead of today’s inelastic procurement.
 Could be applied to all other options (1, 3-8).
 Addresses F

-Apply dynamic Reserve Discount Factor (RDF) from PRC calculation instead of the static RDF in the RTOLCAP.
+Apply dynamic Reserve Discount Factor (RDF) from PRC calculation instead of the static RDF in the ORDC Real Time Online Capacity (RTOLCAP).
 Addresses B

-Set RTOFFCAP = 0 at PRC =2500 to increase adder amounts.
+Set Real Time Offline Capacity (RTOFFCAP) = 0 at PRC =2500 to increase adder amounts.
 Addresses B

 Upon deployment of NSRS by the ERCOT operator, require that all Quick Start Resources providing NSRS during that time to come physically online.
 Could be applied to all other options.
 Addresses B